mfem/web/src/examples.md

 ##Example 18: DG Euler Equations
 <img class="floatright" src="../img/examples/ex18.png">

 This example code solves the compressible Euler system of equations, a model nonlinear hyperbolic PDE, with a discontinuous Galerkin (DG) formulation.
+The primary purpose is to show how a transient system of nonlinear equations can be formulated in MFEM.
+It solves this in conservation form

+$$\frac{\partial u}{\partial t} + \nabla \cdot {\bf F}(u) = 0$$

+with a state vector $u = [ \rho, \rho v_0, \rho v_1, \rho E ]$, where $\rho$ is the density $v_i$ is the velocity in the $i^{\rm th}$ direction, $E$ is the total specific energy, and $H = (E + p) / \rho$ is the total specific enthalpy.
+The conservative hydrodynamic flux $F_i(u)$ in each direction $i$ is

+$$F_i(u) = [ \rho v_i, \rho v_0 v_i + p \delta_{i,0}, \rho v_1 v_i + p \delta_{i,1}, \rho v_i H ]$$

 Specifically, it solves for an exact solution of the equations whereby a vortex is transported by a uniform flow.
 Since all boundaries are periodic here, the method's accuracy can be assessed by measuring the difference between the solution and the initial condition at a later time when the vortex returns to its initial location.

 Note that as the order of the spatial discretization increases, the timestep must become smaller.
 This example currently uses a simple estimate derived by Cockburn and Shu for the 1D RKDG method.
 An additional factor can be tuned by passing the `--cfl` (or `-c` shorter) flag.

 The example demonstrates user-defined bilinear and nonlinear form integrators for systems of equations that are defined with block vectors, and how these are used with an operator for explicit time integrators.
 In this case the system also involves an external approximate Riemann solver for the DG interface flux.
 It also demonstrates how to use GLVis for in-situ visualization of vector grid functions.

 _The example has a serial ([ex18.cpp](https://github.com/mfem/mfem/blob/master/examples/ex18.cpp))
 and a parallel ([ex18p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex18p.cpp)) version.